Ask your vault

 “What do I know about EVPI?” or “find my ML final notes” retrieves real Markdown from the Obsidian vault you chose.

-Let it hand off Spotify, browser, reminders, or desktop tasks only after you approve that capability.
+Let it hand off Spotify, browser, reminders, or desktop tasks only after you approve that specific request.

 Your vault, chat snapshots, sprite state, and permissions stay on your machine or in your own vault folder.